 - Small 115×115mm work area limits big projects.

 If you need to mark stainless steel, brass, aluminum, and other bare metals, a diode alone won’t cut it — you want a fiber source.
 The xTool F1 combines fiber and diode in one portable, enclosed unit, so it marks metal deeply and still engraves wood and leather.
 Its galvo mirrors make it blisteringly fast, which is why it’s a favorite for on-site personalization.
-For a full breakdown see our best laser engraver for metal guide.
+For a full breakdown see our best laser engraver for metal guide, and if your work is mostly bare metal, our best fiber laser engraver roundup covers the dedicated fiber machines.
+For permanent part marking — serial numbers, barcodes, and DataMatrix codes for traceability — see our best laser marking machine guide.

 How to choose a laser engraver